NimaMan/probability_of_deafult_prediction/obj.md

 # Simdi

-- Finish the lgbm and xgb models
+- Looking into error of possible different agg models for ensemble purposes

 - main thing that works: training and testing on the 13 data!
  - Possible questions that it brings